matteopilz/OpenMS-website/content/en/report-handling-manual.md

 ---
-title: NumPy Code of Conduct - How to follow up on a report
+title: openms Code of Conduct - How to follow up on a report
 sidebar: false
 ---

-This is the manual followed by NumPy’s Code of Conduct Committee.
+This is the manual followed by openms’s Code of Conduct Committee.
 It’s used when we respond to an issue to make sure we’re consistent and fair.

 Enforcing the [Code of Conduct](/code-of-conduct) impacts our community today and for the future.
 It’s an action that we do not take lightly.
 When reviewing enforcement measures, the Code of Conduct Committee will keep the following values and guidelines in mind: